ibexa/documentation-user/docs/personalization/enabling_personalization.md

 ---
-description: Enabling the Personalization service requires a special installation key that Ibexa provides you with.
+description: Enabling the Personalization service requires an installation key provided by Ibexa.
 ---

 # Enable personalization